mpalaiokostas/GradFest2015/README.md

 June, 2015

 ## Instructions

-Create the scripts for the exercises in the same folder as this file.
+* Create the scripts for the exercises in the same folder as this file.
+* Read the tutorial for the theory and exercises.